dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/generative_model.svg' width="70%"/>
 </p>

 In the example above, the blue region shows the true data distribution ($$p_{data}$$), where black dot represents each image in dataset.
 Now our model, a neural network in yellow draws points from unit Gaussian, red in color, and generates a distribution as shown in green color which is the distribution learned by model ($$p_{model}$$ or $$\hat{p}_{\theta}$$).
 Our goal then is find parameters $$\theta$$ of model that produce a distribution that closely matches the true data distribution.
 Therefore, you can imagine the green distribution starting out random and then the training process iteratively changing the parameters $$\theta$$ to stretch and squeeze it to better match the blue distribution.
 There are many loss function --as in case of supervised learning-- which deal with comparing two distribution such as Kullback-Liebler (KL) divergence, Reverse-KL divergence and Jenson-Shannon Divergence (JSD).
 These belong to F-divergence class of probability distance metrics.
 The other class is Integral Probability Metrics (IPMs).
-For the IPMS, we have the Wassterstein distance(which is used in the WGAN) and the Maximum Mean Discrepancy (MMD).
-Difference between F-divergence and IPMs is F-divergences determine distance using division of two probability distributions, $$\frac{P(x)}{Q(x)}$$ and IPMs use the difference, P(x) - Q(x).
+For the IPMS, we have the Wassterstein distance(which is used in the WGAN) and the Maximum Mean Discrepancy (MMD). <span class='saddlebrown'>Difference between F-divergence and IPMs is F-divergences determine distance using division of two probability distributions,</span> $$\frac{P(x)}{Q(x)}$$ and <span class='saddlebrown'>IPMs use the difference,</span> P(x) - Q(x).

 <p align="center">
 <img src='/images/gan/distances.png' width="70%"/>